Should I Sleep Train My baby?

 There is a good and valid reason that sleep training is associated with the “negative” term above, even though those words and concepts by themselves are not necessarily negative (more on that later).
 The information our parents and grandparents had when it came to raising children and getting them to sleep was scientifically shoddy at best and steeped in religious dogma, superstition and old wives’ tales at worst.
 (Some old wives’ tales hold up though, we just needed some science to back it up) IT IS NOT THEIR FAULT.
 Remember, no shame.
 They were doing the best they could, with the information they had at the time, and now we have study after study after study that gives us more information we can use to do better for ourselves and for our babies.

 Our bodies need sleep to function, and a lack of sleep can cause everything from memory loss to decreased muscle function.
 We all have hilarious stories about things we’ve done when we were tired, but what would that same story look like if you were caring for your baby and older children?
-Lack of sleep while driving has been found to be equivalent to a blood-alcohol level of .05.
+Lack of sleep while driving is equivalent to a blood-alcohol level of .05.
 One study found that pregnant people who do not get enough sleep due to shift work and long hours have an increased risk of miscarriage and pre-term birth.
-Babies need sleep.
-Toddlers need sleep.
-Teenagers need sleep.
-Adults need sleep.
-The United States is extremely under-slept, and the negative effects are still being discovered.
-Not getting enough sleep, for you and for your baby can lead to many dangerous things.
-For the health of you and your family, find a way for ALL of you to get sleep.

-Sleeping Through The Night Is A Myth
+Sleeping Through the Night is a Myth

-Sleeping Through the Night (STTN) is a myth.
 Yep, I said it.
 NO ONE sleeps through the night, we all know it, but the phrase is still used as a baby milestone for parents, and as fodder in the war against sleep training infants.
 Let’s talk about that for a minute.
-What we really mean when we ask if a baby is sleeping through the night is: “did the parents need to feed or otherwise soothe their baby overnight, between putting them down for the night and getting them up in the morning?”
+What we really mean when we ask if a baby is sleeping through the night is: “Did the parents need to feed or otherwise soothe their baby overnight, between putting them down for the night and getting them up in the morning?”
 For sleep trainers and other experts looking at the links listed above, this means approximately 12 hours, 7 PM-7 AM.
 Everyone has different ideas about the exact amount of time.
 For some parents, if their babies sleep 5-7 hours, they feel like entirely new people.
 For others, if baby sleeps while they sleep, they are happy.

 Everyone wakes up at night.
 The difference is whether you have the ability to wake, look around, flip the pillow to the cool side, adjust the blankets and go back to sleep or not.
 In that way, sleeping through the night for everyone is a fallacy.
 For babies, this may look like kicking their legs, rocking side to side, opening their eyes, and looking around (hopefully in a very dark, quiet room) maybe even making some noises, and then dozing off back to sleep.

-How Can Babies Learn To Sleep On Their Own?
+How Can Babies Learn to Sleep On Their Own?

 Exactly how and when do we get babies to be able to do this on their own, and how can it be done without affecting breastfeeding and bonding?

-The answer is simple, but not necessarily easy, and it goes by many different names.
+The answer is simple but not necessarily easy, and it goes by many different names.
 We call it newborn sleep shaping, others call it gentle sleep training, and science calls it sleep hygiene.
 But here’s what we, as experienced postpartum and infant professionals who have BTDT, would like you to know.

 There is nothing wrong with babies learning to soothe themselves back to sleep when all their other needs are met.
 It can be started on day one, and it does not require letting your baby cry it out.